Lasell University: Campus

-Lasell's campus includes a day-care facility (the Barn), Rockwell Preschool, and Lasell Village, a senior living community focused on lifelong learning designated as an Age-Friendly University (AFU).

 The campus is located about half a mile from the Auburndale Commuter Rail station on the Framingham/Worcester Line, and about one mile away from the Riverside MBTA Station on the Green Line's D train, which takes commuters into the downtown Boston area.
 A shuttle runs regularly between the campus and Riverside Station.

 Student life

-Of the 1,600 students who attend Lasell, 73% live on campus, 40% come from out-of-state (undergraduate students), and 22% are students of color.
-Roughly 36% of students at Lasell are male.
+In 2018, of the 1,650 undergraduate students who attended Lasell, 73% lived on campus, 40% came from out-of-state, and 22% were students of color.
+Roughly 36% of students at Lasell were male.

+In Fall 2023, Lasell had 1,152 undergraduate students and 389 graduate students.
+The majority of both groups were white (63.28% of undergraduates, and 46.27% of graduates).

+The majority of both groups were also from in-state (62.2% and 63.9%, respectively).
+About 65% of Lasell's student population was female, and 34% male; the remainder were transgender/non-binary.

 Athletics

-Lasell University is a member of the National Collegiate Athletic Association's Division III athletics.
-The Lasell Lasers compete as members of Eastern College Athletic Conference, the North Atlantic Conference, and the Great Northeast Athletic Conferences in baseball, basketball, volleyball, soccer, cross-country, field hockey, softball, lacrosse, and track and field as inter varsity sports.
+Lasell athletics teams are nicknamed the Lasers.
+The university is a member of the National Collegiate Athletic Association's Division III.
+The Lasell Lasers compete as members of the Eastern College Athletic Conference and the Great Northeast Athletic Conference in baseball, basketball, volleyball, soccer, cross-country, field hockey, softball, lacrosse, and track and field as intercollegiate varsity sports.

 In 2009, a mascot was introduced: Boomer the Torchbearer, named for the industrialists who sponsored Lasell's founding.
-Additionally, the school has a popular women's and men's rugby club, and has intramural sports such as flag football in the fall, as well as basketball in the winter.
+Among the school's club sports, women's and men's rugby are popular.
+There are intramural sports such as flag football in the fall, as well as basketball in the winter.

 Organizations

 The student newspaper is called the 1851 Chronicle in reference to Lasell's founding year, and the student yearbook is called the Lamp.
-Polished Magazine is made by Lasell students/ A student-run online college radio station began operation in the fall of 2004; in 2016, the radio station began broadcasting on FM as WLAS-LP (102.9).
+Polished Magazine is made by Lasell students.
+A student-run online college radio station began operation in the fall of 2004; in 2016, the radio station began broadcasting on FM as WLAS-LP (102.9).

-There are social justice, service-oriented, religious, and multicultural organizations: Umoja Step Team, Fashion and Service Society, Hope for Humanity, Hillel Club, Multicultural Student Union, Niños de Veracruz, Students Against Drunk Driving, and Students Advocating For Equality.

-There are also academic organizations (Accounting/Finance, Fashion, Graphic Design, Hospitality, Psychology, Sports Management, and TV/Media) and athletic organizations (Cheerleading, Crew, Dance, Roller Hockey, Rugby, Skiing and Snowboarding, Tennis, and Wiffle Ball clubs).